SatviKaul/30-Days-Of-Code/README.md

     (b)Print the sum of d plus your double variable to a scale of one decimal place on a new line.

     (c)Concatenate s with the string you read as input and print the result on a new line.

+# Day 2
+Task
+Given the meal price (base cost of a meal), tip percent (the percentage of the meal price being added as tip), and tax percent (the percentage of the meal price being added as tax) for a meal, find and print the meal's total cost.